IYuriev/SelfAssessment/Skills/Programming.md

   - Collection 🖐️ used
   - Set 🖐️ used
   - Hash table 🖐️ used
-  - Linked list 👂 heard
+  - Linked list 🖐️ used
   - Doubly list 👂 heard
   - Unrolled list 👂 heard
   - Circular list 👂 heard
-  - Queue 👂 heard
+  - Queue 🖐️ used
-  - Stack 👂 heard
+  - Stack 🖐️ used
   - Deque 🖐️ used
-  - Tree 👂 heard
+  - Tree 🖐️ used
-  - Graph 👂 heard
+  - Graph 🖐️ used
   - Iterator 🖐️ used
   - Mutable state 👂 heard
   - Immutable state 👂 heard
   - Serialization 👂 heard
   - String parsing 🖐️ used
-  - JSON
+  - JSON 🖐️ used
   - JSON5
   - YAML
 - Networking
-  - DNS
+  - DNS 🖐️ used
   - CDN
   - CORS
-  - IPv4
+  - IPv4 🖐️ used
-  - IPv6
+  - IPv6 🖐️ used
-  - NAT
+  - NAT 🖐️ used
-  - URL
+  - URL 🖐️ used
   - URN
   - URI
 - Process and tools